mimidesunya/encfsy/README.md

   -s                                           Send debug output to stderr.
   -i <ms>              (default: 120000)       Timeout (in milliseconds) before a running
                                                operation is aborted and the volume unmounted.
+  --use-credential                             Read password from Windows Credential Manager
+                                               (password is kept stored).
+                                               Note: Password must be saved first via GUI with "Remember Password" checked.
+  --use-credential-once                        Read password from Windows Credential Manager
+                                               and delete it after reading (one-time use).
   --dokan-debug                                Enable Dokan debug output.
   --dokan-network <UNC>                        UNC path for a network volume (e.g., \\host\myfs).
   --dokan-removable                            Present the volume as removable media.